2025 Solar Incentives Guide for Fergus Falls, MN - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand how the ITC may apply to your situation, speak to your local Fergus Falls solar panel installation expert and ask for more information.
+To better understand how the ITC will apply to you, call your local Fergus Falls solar panel installation expert and request more information.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Fergus Falls solar panel installation expert.
+To understand how the new Clean Energy Credit applies to you, talk to your local Fergus Falls solar installation expert.

 State & Local Solar Incentives